Error analysis for hybrid finite element/neural network discretizations: Preliminaries

 \subsection{Finite element discretization}

 By $\Omega_h$ we denote a finite element mesh of the domain $\Omega$, where $h$ stands for the diameter of the largest cell.
-For simplicity we assume that $\Omega_h$ is a simplical mesh that satisfies the common assumptions of structural regularity and shape regularity~\cite{Ciarlet}.
+For simplicity we assume that $\Omega_h$ is a quadrilateral or triangular mesh in 2D or a hexahedral or tetrahedral mesh in 3D, respectively, that satisfies the common assumptions of structural regularity and shape regularity~\cite{Ciarlet}.
 We assume that there is a hierarchy of finite element meshes

-where we denote by $\Omega_{l-1} \preccurlyeq \Omega_l$, that each element of the fine mesh $T \in \Omega_{l}$ originates from the uniform refinement of a coarse element $T'\in \Omega_{l-1}$, for instance, uniform splitting of a quadrilateral or triangular element into four and of a hexahedral or tetrahedral element into eight smaller ones, respectively.
+where we denote by $\Omega_{h_{l-1}} \preccurlyeq \Omega_{h_l}$ that each element of the fine mesh $T \in \Omega_{h_l}$ originates from the uniform refinement of a coarse element $T'\in \Omega_{h_{l-1}}$, for instance, uniform splitting of a quadrilateral or triangular element into four and of a hexahedral or tetrahedral element into eight smaller ones, respectively.
+We further assume that the meshes $\Omega_H$ and $\Omega_h$ are quasi-uniform.
+This assumption will simplify the theory.
+However, we already point out that quasi-uniformity of $\Omega_H$ and $\Omega_h$ on each element $E\in \Omega_{h_\patch}$ might be sufficient.